 Woldetensae, Virginia hold off Wake Forest 65-63 in OT

-WINSTON-SALEM, N.C.
-(AP) -- Tomas Woldetensae scored a career-high 21 points and Virginia got a final-play defensive stop to beat Wake Forest 65-63 in overtime on Sunday.
+Tomas Woldetensae scored a career-high 21 points and Virginia got a final-play stop to beat Wake Forest 65-63 in overtime on Sunday, leaving coach Tony Bennett to praise his team's late resolve while acknowledging both teams had "head-scratcher moments."

-Woldetensae scored all his points on seven 3-pointers, making him the most reliable offensive threat on another tough offensive day for the reigning national champions.
-That included hitting the go-ahead 3 with 3:55 left in the extra period for the Cavaliers (13-6, 5-4 Atlantic Coast Conference).
+“Someone told me ...
+'Your team is gritty, they don’t have moxie yet down the stretch,” Bennett said.
+“Hopefully we showed some grit and we’re moving that needle a little closer to having some composure down the stretch.”

+After rallying from 12 down early in the second half, the Cavaliers (13-6, 5-4 Atlantic Coast Conference) were on the brink of a win in regulation, leading 56-53 with 10.7 seconds left.
+But after Bennett wanted his team to foul to avoid a tying 3-pointer, Casey Morsell fouled Andrien White with 1.7 seconds left on the shot — and Morsell made all three free throws to send the game into overtime.

+It was a deflating moment for the reigning national champions, but they handled their second chance at a closeout stop better after Wake Forest called timeout for a tying shot with 8.2 seconds left.

+“I said, ‘Let’s get a rebound and get out of here,'" Bennett said.

-Wake Forest had a final possession to tie, calling timeout with the ball with 8.2 seconds left.
-But the Demon Deacons generated no open space on their push upcourt, prompting Olivier Sarr to try a desperation contested drive only to fail to even get off a tying shot off before the buzzer.
+It didn't even come to that.
+The Demon Deacons (9-10, 2-7) generated no open space on their push upcourt, prompting Olivier Sarr to try a desperation contested drive and fail to even get off a shot.

+“It was the wrong decision,” Sarr said.
+“Obviously time was ticking.
+That clock doesn't last forever.”

-Andrien White scored 21 points to lead the Demon Deacons (9-10, 2-7), including three straight overtime-forcing free throws with 1.7 seconds left.
-Wake Forest was playing without leading scorer Brandon Childress due to an injury to his lower left leg suffered in practice Thursday, as well as No. 2 scorer Chaundee Brown continuing his extended absence with his own lower-leg injury.
+White scored 21 points to lead the Demon Deacons, who were without leading scorer Brandon Childress due to what coach Danny Manning described only as a foot injury from a recent practice.
+Additionally, No. 2 scorer Chaundee Brown continued his extended absence with his own lower-leg injury.

-Still, the Demon Deacons overcame a 1-for-15 shooting start to lead 35-28 at the break with a hot close to the first half, then pushed that margin to a dozen early in the second.
-But they shot just 6 of 27 (22%) in the second half as the Cavaliers climbed back in it.
+“I thought our guys put ourselves in a situation to win the ball game,” Manning said.
+“They had some guys make some plays, they had some guys play really really well.
+Disappointed in the outcome, but definitely happy with the fight our guys displayed this afternoon.”

 BIG PICTURE

 Virginia: The Cavaliers had lost four of five coming in, including Monday's loss to North Carolina State in their first home loss to the Wolfpack since 2005.
 The offense has been a particular problem all year, with the Cavaliers ranked 255th nationally in KenPom's adjusted offensive efficiency (98.5 points per 100 possessions).
-Virginia rallied despite making just 9 of 30 shots (30%) after halftime and has yet to score more than 65 points in any game.
+Virginia rallied despite making just 9 of 30 shots (30%) in the second half and has yet to score more than 65 points in any game.

-Wake Forest: The Demon Deacons are a middle-of-the-pack offense in the ACC according to KenPom, but things got notably tougher with Childress (15.2 points) wearing a protective boot on his left leg.
+Wake Forest: Things were notably tougher for Wake Forest's offense with Childress (15.2 points) wearing a protective boot on his left leg on the sideline.
 Meanwhile, Brown (13.3) missed his sixth straight game.
-White turned in a big scoring day and hit 10 of 11 free throws to go with three 3-pointers, but the Demon Deacons didn't have enough reliable scoring options to close this one out.
+The Demon Deacons shot just 6 of 27 (22%) in the second half as the Cavaliers climbed back in it.

 UP NEXT